Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 const draggableElements = document.querySelectorAll('.draggable');
 ```

-Then we need to define four basic variables.
-We will use them to store our position in.
+Then we need to define four essential variables.
+We will use them to store our position.
 We also add a whichDown variable to see which element is dragging.

 ```js